VolkovBos/jobboard_milestone3/README.md

 git push force
 ```

+Also I want to point out that more atomic commits are not possible for me with the use of Gitpod.
+During the course I experienced some 20+ issues thus far regarding 503 errors.

 ## Credits
 ### Content
 The idea, content and development for this project was written or designed by myself.